Objective

 For the Film Production Credit, applications must be submitted prior to the start of principal and ongoing photography.

-When an initial application is deemed complete, the Program Office will notify an applicant that the project is eligible to submit a final application.
+When an initial application is deemed complete, the Department will notify an applicant that the project is eligible to submit a final application.

 Third Party CPA Review of Final Application

-Film producers applying for the film production can opt to have final applications reviewed by pre-qualified CPA firms and expedite approval
+Film producers applying for the film production tax credit can opt to have final applications reviewed by pre-qualified CPA firms and expedite approval.

 Empire State Development (ESD) offers an optional, voluntary program for third party review of final applications.
 This procedure enables productions that so choose, to have their final applications reviewed by pre-qualified CPA firms according to agreed-upon procedures (AUPs) established and published by ESD.
 The reviews and reports prepared by the pre-qualified CPA firms must be submitted as a supplement to a production's final application.
 ESD staff will review the final application for completeness and the CPA report for compliance with the agreed-upon procedures.
 This process will expedite the final approval by ESD.